NESTER: An Adaptive Neurosymbolic Method for Causal Effect Estimation: Background and Problem Formulation

-\textbf{Neurosymbolic Program Synthesis:} Following~\citep{near}, let $(\mathcal{P}, \theta)$ be a neurosymbolic program where $\mathcal{P}$ denotes the program \textit{structure} and $\theta$ denotes the program \textit{parameters}. $(\mathcal{P},\theta)$ is differentiable in $\theta$ (see Appendix for an example neurosymbolic program). $\mathcal{P}$ is synthesized using a Context-Free Grammar (CFG).
-A CFG consists of a set of rules of the form $\alpha \rightarrow \sigma_1,\dots,\sigma_n$ where $\alpha$ is a non-terminal and $\sigma_1,\dots,\sigma_n$ are either non-terminals or terminals.
-Program synthesis starts with an initial non-terminal, then iteratively applies the CFG rules to produce a series of \textit{partial structures}, viz. structures made from one or more non-terminals and zero or more terminals.
-These partial structures are considered as nodes in a program graph.
+\textbf{Neurosymbolic Program Synthesis (NPS):} Let $(\mathcal{P}, \theta)$ be a neurosymbolic \textit{program} where $\mathcal{P}$ denotes the program \textit{structure} and $\theta$ denotes the program \textit{parameters}. $(\mathcal{P},\theta)$ is differentiable in $\theta$. $\mathcal{P}$ is synthesized using a Context-Free Grammar (CFG)~\cite{ullman} (which is a DSL in this work).
+A CFG consists of a set of \textit{rules} of the form $\rho \rightarrow \alpha_1,\dots,\alpha_n$ where $\rho$ is a \textit{non-terminal} and $\alpha_1,\dots,\alpha_n$ are either \textit{non-terminals} or \textit{terminals}.
+A non-terminal denotes a missing sub-expression in a program structure and a terminal is a symbol that appears in a final program structure.
+Program synthesis starts with an initial non-terminal, then iteratively applies the rules to produce a series of \textit{partial structures}, \textit{viz.} structures made from one or more non-terminals and zero or more terminals.
+These partial structures form internal nodes of a \textit{program tree}, and the rules form the (directed) edges connecting these nodes (e.g., a rule $r$ is considered as an edge from node $u$ to node $v$ when $v$ is obtained from $u$ by applying $r$).
 The process continues until no non-terminals are left, i.e., we have synthesized a program.
-The leaf nodes of the resultant program graph contain structures that consist of only terminals.
-Let $\theta$ be the set of parameters of such a leaf node structure $\mathcal{P}$.
-Let $s(r)$ be the cost incurred in using the rule $r$ while generating a program structure.
-The structural cost of $\mathcal{P}$ is $s(\mathcal{P}) = \sum_{r\in R(\mathcal{P})} s(r)$, where $R(\mathcal{P})$ is the set of rules used to create the structure $\mathcal{P}$.
-In this paper, we set $s(r)$ to a constant real number for all production rules (e.g., $s(r)=1 \forall r \in R(\mathcal{P})$).
-The program learning problem is thus usually formulated as a graph search problem, i.e., starting with an empty graph, the graph is expanded by creating new partial structures (internal nodes of the graph) and structures (leaf nodes of the graph).
-When searching for an optimal program, parameters of the program (and program structures) are updated simultaneously along with the synthesis of the programs~\citep{near}.
+The resultant program tree's leaf nodes (a.k.a. goal nodes) contain structures consisting of only terminals (see Fig~\ref{fig:example}).